Social issues in Brazil: Housing

 Rapid urbanisation and population growth have caused many problems in developing cities.
 As cities grow too rapidly, resources are not able to keep up with the swelling population.
 Housing is one of the major problems many developing cities are facing today.
 Migrants who cannot afford proper housing are forced to build temporary housing without proper utilities.
 These settlements are known as favelas.
 With a population of 12.7 million people, Rio de Janeiro is the second largest city in Brazil.
 With a combination of push and pull factors, urban migration to Rio account for over 65% of population growth.
 This has led to a serious shortage of proper housing.

 Brazil's housing deficit is around 7 million units.
 "Housing deficit" here refers to the number of shelters which do not have adequate conditions to be habitable, plus the number of housing units that need to be built to shelter all families who currently lack one and, as a result, share a shelter with another household in over crowded conditions.

 Many city dwellers build their own houses in shanty towns with scrap materials such as iron sheets and wood.
-Basic sanitation, water, electricity and sewage system may not be available, thereby leading to a spread of diseases.
-Such units are also overpopulated and located in areas not fit for residential use (such as flood zones, areas subject to land slides, public rights-of-ways, etc.) and need to be replaced or evicted.
+Basic sanitation, water, electricity, and sewage systems may not be available, thereby leading to the spread of diseases.
+Such units are also overpopulated and located in areas not fit for residential use (such as flood zones, areas subject to landslides, public rights-of-ways, etc.) and need to be replaced or the residents evicted.
 The favelas are not built according to any laws or safety regulations, and thus residents are constantly at risk of being killed in landslides or fires.

 As it stands, it has been identified that 84% of the housing deficit in Brazil is concentrated on families earning less than three times the minimum wage (a minimum wage is around $360 per month).
 Caught in the poverty cycle, families' incomes are structurally limited and as a result they are unable afford proper housing.

 An example of one such favela in Brazil is Rocinha.
 Rocinha is one of the largest favelas in Brazil.
 Located in the southern area of Rio de Janeiro, it is built on a steep hillside overlooking the city.
 Although official datasets are hard to obtain, it is believed that over 150,000 people reside there.

 This rapid rate of illegal occupation of urban land has led to serious problems not only for the residents, but also for the entire city at large as well as the city's landscape and the natural environment of the surrounding areas.

 The Human Rights Measurement Initiative finds that Brazil is doing 89.1% of what should be possible at its level of income for the right to housing.